dapachec/deep-rl-navigation/README.md

 The environment is considered solved when the agent collects an average of > 13 yellow bananas over 100 consecutive episodes.

-Getting Started
+# Getting Started

-The project requires Python 3.6 or higher with the following libraries (check links for instructions on how to install them)
+The project requires Python 3.6 or higher with the following libraries

 unityagents
 numpy
-torch
+PyTorch

 You will also need the Unity Banana Collector environment, which can be downloaded here.